michaelliao/vtube/README.md

 ## Build mode

-Use `python vtube.py --build free-videos` to generate static site.
+Use `python vtube.py --build` to generate static site.

 What you get: